 What Are Tesla’s Most Recent Missteps?

-It was also the year Musk made his seemingly ill-fated move to purchase Twitter — his handling of which has been widely criticised and further dampened enthusiasm among Tesla investors.
+His handling of this has been widely criticised and further dampened enthusiasm among Tesla investors.

-For most of 2023, the TLSA share price has been rising strongly.
-In June, it was up over 110% for the year.
+Alongside its peers in the ‘Magnificent seven’, the TLSA share price rose strongly for most of 2023.
+In June ‘23, it was up over 110% for the year.

 Tesla’s Q3 results for 2023 showed that profits were down year over year, and its operating margin was 7.6% — a large reduction from 17.2% at the same time last year.